ricktbaker/docker-circleci-ecr-ecs/README.md

 You'll then need to setup ECS.

-- A ECS cluster - test-app for this example
+- A ECS cluster - test-app for this example, variable within .circleci/config.yml
+- A Task Definition - test-app for this example, variable within .circleci/config.yml
+- A Service within the cluster - app-service for this example, variable within .circleci/config.yml

 You'll need AWS credentials that have access to ECR and ECS